tsoding/rust-browser-game-but-sdl/README.md

-# [rust-browser-game] but native and rendered with SDL in C
+# [rust-browser-game] but native and rendered with SDL in C without the Browser

 The original idea of [rust-browser-game] is that the `game.wasm` module is completely self-contained.
 It does not even know that it is running in the browser.
 It just renders frames into a chunk of memory that is called `Display` and does not care where those frames go.